Sources of financial help with your baby

 Vouchers are awarded to each of the following groups:

-- women under 18 years of age who are at least 10 weeks pregnant whether or not they receive any benefits
+- £18 every 4 weeks if you are under 18 years of age and at least 10 weeks pregnant whether or not you receive any benefits

-- women over 18 years of age who are at least 10 weeks pregnant and receive a qualifying benefit
+- £18 every 4 weeks if you are over 18 years of age, at least 10 weeks pregnant and receive a qualifying benefit

-- women with a baby under one year old who receive a qualifying benefit (Note: The year starts from the expected date of delivery and not the date of birth, so vouchers may be received for more or less than one year)
+- £36 every 4 weeks if you have a baby under one year old and receive a qualifying benefit (Note: The year starts from the expected date of delivery and not the date of birth, so vouchers may be received for more or less than one year)

-- a child who is under four years old whose family is in receipt of a qualifying benefit.
+- £18 every 4 weeks if you have a child who is over 1 and under 4 years old and you get a qualifying benefit.